viyh/whisper/README.md

 ### Create a volume (optional) ###

-If using memory, S3, or GCS, no persistent storage is needed.
+If using memory, S3, or GCS, no storage volume is needed.
 If using local disk storage, then a volume will need to be created and mounted to persist data between application executions.

 To create a docker volume: